 Dental implant placement can also help alleviate the sunken look that can occur with bone loss in the jaw by stimulating bone growth in the area around the implant.
 This process can also help prevent future bone loss.

-How To Get All-On-4 Dental Implants For Less
+How to Get Full Arch on 4 Dental Implants for Less

 Full Arch with Only Four Implants